palewire/cpi/docs/index.md

 ## Working with Python

-Adjusting for inflation is as simple as providing a dollar value followed by the year it is from to  the `inflate` method.
-By default it is adjusted to its value in the most recent year available using "CPI-U" index recommended as a default by the Bureau of Labor Statistics.
+Adjusting prices for inflation is as simple as providing a dollar value along with its year of origin to the `inflate` method.

 ```python
 import cpi